 The registered provider had implemented management systems to monitor the quality and safety of service provided to residents and the governance and management systems in place were found to operate to a good standard in this centre.
-The provider had completed an annual report of the quality and safety of care and support in the designated centre for 2023, which included consultation with residents and their families and representatives.
+There were good management systems to ensure that the service provided in the centre was safe, consistent and effectively monitored.
+The provider and local management team carried out a suite of audits, including unannounced visit reports, and audits on medication, personal plans, safeguarding, staffing and training, fire, infection prevention and control, risk management and the premises.